TianyouLi/iotfs-core/README.md

        ```
 The last command will mount iotfs onto mount point ./temp which just created by command 'mkdir temp'.
 You can use './iotfs -d ./temp' to launch iotfs under debug mode, so that you can see more verbose log information.

-   3. Verify iotfs mount correctly.
+3 Verify iotfs mount correctly.
 First, you can use 'mount' command to see the current mounted filesystems.
 You should find the following that indicates IoTFS successfully mounted on ./temp
    ```
    iotfs on /home/lity/projects/iotfs/bin/temp type fuse.iotfs (rw,nosuid,nodev,relatime,user_id=1000,group_id=1000,default_permissions)
    ```
    Then you can enter into 'temp' directory and there should no errors or other abnormal things happen.
 But right now the    ${IOTFS}/bin/temp folder should not have anything in it since there is no OIC devices up running.
-Please follow the step 3 to build and run sample OIC device to make something appear in IoTFS.
+Please follow [Build sample OIC device] to build and run sample OIC device to make something appear in IoTFS.

-3. Build sample OIC device
+#### Build sample OIC device
    1. Change directory to ${IOTFS}/demo/oicfanserver
    2. Execute ./build.sh
    3. Change directory to ${IOTFS}/demo/bin, you will see two executables: client and fan